Stirling-Tools/Stirling-Tools.github.io/docs/Overview/The Technologies.md

 # Java
-As part of the JAVA framework to host the WebUI itself we use Spring Boot, Thymeleaf, PDFBox and IText7.
+As part of the JAVA framework to host the WebUI itself we use Spring Boot, Thymeleaf and PDFBox.
-PDFBox and IText7 are the core of the PDF functionality within Stirling-PDF.
+Apache PDFBox is the core of the PDF functionality within Stirling-PDF.
 They offer a vaierty of methods to edit PDFs which we have then build Stirling-PDF on.

 # JavaScript